cs-au-dk/Artemis/docs/sections/server.rst

         }

 * ``handlers``
     Lists the event handlers registered on the current page.
-The list returned is a list of XPath expressions identifying the DOM element each handler is registered on.
+    The list returned shows XPath expressions identifying the DOM elements with events, and a list of events attached to each.
+    The special cases "document" or "window" may also be given as an identifier for events registered on those objects.

     There must already have been a page load command issued.